opencontainers/image-spec/config.md

     The field contains the system call signal that will be sent to the container to exit.
 The signal can be a signal name in the format `SIGNAME`, for instance `SIGKILL` or `SIGRTMIN+3`.

+  - **ArgsEscaped** *boolean*, OPTIONAL

+    This field is used for Windows images to indicate that the `Entrypoint` and `Cmd` fields will have only a single element, which has already been escaped.
+In this case their values should be used as-is without further escaping.

 - **rootfs** *object*, REQUIRED

    The rootfs key references the layer content addresses used by the image.